Medical education in Australia: Other Non-Specialist Medical Practitioners (Career Medical Officers)

-Hospitalists are typically employed in a variety of public and private hospital settings on a contractual or salaried basis.
-Traditionally, career medical officers or hospitalists are employed as permanent full-time or part-time staff, but more commonly in recent times, due to a significant workforce of clinicians been in-flux with their specialty training and insufficient staffing of middle-grade clinicians at hospitals, there has been an increase supply and demand for hospitalists on a locum tenens or casual basis.
-Dependent on their place of employment and duties, the responsibilities and remuneration of non-specialist hospitalists are usually comparable to somewhere between registrars and consultants.
-Despite the common trend for clinicians to specialise nowadays, non-specialist hospitalist clinicians have an important role in fulfilling shortages in the medical workforce, especially when specialist (or registrar) coverage and accessibility is unavailable, where there is an area-of-need, and after-hours or on-site medical care is required.
+Career medical officers are typically employed in a variety of public and private hospital settings on a contractual or salaried basis.
+Traditionally, career medical officers or hospitalists are employed as permanent full-time or part-time staff, but more commonly in recent times, due to a significant workforce of clinicians been in-flux with their specialty training and insufficient staffing of middle-grade clinicians at hospitals, there has been an increase supply and demand for career medical officers on a locum tenens or casual basis.
+Dependent on their place of employment and duties, the responsibilities and remuneration of non-specialist career medical officers are usually comparable to somewhere between registrars and consultants.
+Despite the common trend for clinicians to specialise nowadays, non-specialist hospitalist clinicians have an important role in fulfilling shortages in the medical workforce, especially when specialist medical practitioner coverage and accessibility is unavailable, where there is an area-of-need, and after-hours or on-site medical care is required.
 These clinicians and employed across Australia in a variety of clinical environments which include Medical & Surgical Wards, Mental Health Units, Intensive Care Units and Emergency Departments.
-Nonetheless, these clinicians work closely and continually consult with the relevant attending specialists on-call; that is, final responsibility and care for the patient ultimately still rests with the attending specialist.
+Nonetheless, these clinicians work closely and continually consult with the relevant attending specialist medical practitioner on-call; that is, final responsibility and care for the patient ultimately still rests with the attending specialist medical practitioner.

+The Australian Medical Association (AMA), Australasian Society of Career Medical Officers (ASCMO) and Australian Salaried Medical Officers Federation (AMSOF) are organisations that represent this group of medical practitioners.
+Despite being non-specialist medical practitioners, they are still required to meet continuing professional development requirements and frequently attend courses facilitated by these organisations and the hospitals to keep their practice and skillsets up-to-date alongside their specialist medical practitioner colleagues.

+Non-Vocationally Registered General Practitioners

-General Practice is formally a speciality of its own with formal vocational specialist training.
-That is, those wishing to practice as a non-vocationally registered General Practitioner (Non-VR GP) without specialist registration can only do so in designated areas-of-need (such as that of rural townships) and at the compromise of only been able to invoice for limited Medicare rebates.
+Since 1996, General Practice has been formally recognised as a speciality with a formal vocational specialist training pathway.
+Historically, those wishing to practice as a General Practitioner (GP) without specialist registration, otherwise known as non-Vocationally Registered (non-VR) GP, could only do so in designated areas-of-need (such as that of rural townships) and at the compromise of only been able to invoice for limited Medicare rebates.
+As of 2018, Non-VR GPs ceased to be recognised and are now considered in the category of other non-specialist medical practitioners.
+Similar to other specialties, those wishing to continue to practice in the specialty field of General Practice are required to attain a Fellowship of the Royal Australian College of General Practitioners (FRACGP) or Fellowship of the Australian College of Rural and Remote Medicine (FACRRM).
 The exception to this are those who were 'grandfathered' as already working as GPs for at least 5 years prior to 1996.
-Non-specialist doctors are issued a restricted Medicare provider number that allows them to initiate referrals and request pathology and radiology investigations, but not access full Medicare billings.
+Non-specialist medical practitioners are issued a restricted Medicare provider number that allows them to initiate referrals and request pathology and radiology investigations, but not access full Medicare billings.

-The Australian Medical Association (AMA), Australasian Society of Career Medical Officers (ASCMO) and Australian Salaried Medical Officers Federation (AMSOF) are organisations that represent this group of medical practitioners.
-Despite being non-vocational and non-specialist clinicians, they are still required to meet continuing professional development requirements and frequently attend courses facilitated by these organisations and the hospitals to keep their practice and skillsets up-to-date alongside their vocationally-trained specialist colleagues.